EXECUTIVE ADVISORY

 Packages

-What you get: Current-state org analysis, spans and layers review, role clarity assessment, stakeholder interviews with key leaders, findings report with specific restructuring recommendations, and a 90-minute executive presentation of findings.
+What you get: Current-state org analysis, spans and layers review, role clarity and decision-rights assessment, stakeholder interviews with key leaders (up to 5), a findings report with specific recommendations, and a 90-minute executive presentation of findings.

 Timeline: 3–4 weeks typical.